danielholmes/pokemon-tcg-pocket-boosters/README.md

 ## TODO

- - Stop using primitive values in collections (i.e. numbers)
  - Show fractional open packs value
  - Handle special case of 283 genetic apex.
 Not in any boosters.
  - Include wonder picks?